HermitOS/nugetconfigcreator/README.md

 ## Configuration Types

-1. **Standard**: Creates a basic NuGet.config with only the official nuget.org feed
+1. **Standard**: Creates a basic NuGet.config with only the official nuget.org feed.
+This is the default, so you rarely need to specify standard.
 2. **Local**: Adds a local feed source (default: C:\nuget, customizable via --path parameter)
 3. **MyGet**: Adds MyGet.org feed source (NUnit feed)